nirupamaprv/Research/README.md

 Original Published Business Research Publications on diversity in corporate India and impact of reforms on Higher Education Business Sector in business school academic journals

 ## Papers
-1.Diversity Management as a Strategy for Talent Management and Retention
+1. Diversity Management as a Strategy for Talent Management and Retention
 - Investigate diversity management measures and strategies in corporate India as a tool for managing personnel resources
 - ISBN: 978-81-921818-3-7